Intersecting hexagons in 3-space: Introduction

 \item it has three non-neighbour vertices having interior angles between $\alpha$ and $\pi-\alpha$. \end{enumerate} \end{definition}

 Our main tool is the Triangle Removal Lemma of Ruzsa and Szemer\'edi, which states that for any $\eps>0$, there exists $\delta>0$ such that any graph on $n$ vertices with at least $\eps{n^2}$ pairwise edge-disjoint triangles, has at least $\delta{n^3}$ triangles in total.
 See \cite{RuzSze78} for the original formulation of this result.
-The precise statement of our main theorem is as follows.
+The following is the precise statement of our main theorem, which is proved in \Cref{sec:hexagonProof}.